Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

-The most important strategic maritime passages are known as chokepoints (or bottlenecks) due to:
+The most important strategic maritime passages are known as chokepoints (or bottlenecks) due to the following:

 - Capacity constraints.
 Chokepoints tend to be shallow and narrow, impairing navigation and imposing capacity limits on ships.
-For interoceanic canals such as Panama and Suez, the capacity must effectively be managed with appointment and pricing systems.
+For interoceanic canals such as Panama and Suez, the capacity must, in effect, be managed with appointment and pricing systems.

 - Potential for disruptions or closure.
-Disruption of trade flows through any of these routes could have a significant impact on the world economy.
-Many chokepoints are next to politically unstable countries, increasing the risk of compromising their access and use, such as piracy.
-Closures are a rare instance that only took place in war situations as one proponent prevented another from accessing and using the chokepoint (e.g. Gibraltar and Suez during World War II).
+Disruption of trade flows through any of these routes could significantly impact the world economy.
+Many chokepoints are next to politically unstable countries, increasing the risk of compromising their access and use, such as through piracy.
+Closures are a rare instance that has only taken place in war situations as one proponent prevented another from accessing and using the chokepoint (e.g. Gibraltar and Suez during World War II).
 Closure of a maritime chokepoint in the current global economy, even if temporary, would have important economic consequences with the disruption of trade flows and even the interruption of some supply chains (e.g. oil).
-These potential risks and impacts are commonly used to justify military naval assets to protect sea lanes, even if such benefits are difficult to demonstrate.
+These potential risks and impacts are commonly used to justify using military naval assets to protect sea lanes, even if such benefits are difficult to demonstrate.

 Changes in the technical and operational characteristics of interoceanic canals and passages can substantially impact global trade patterns.
 The Panama Canal, the Suez Canal, the Strait of Malacca, and the Strait of Hormuz account for the world’s four most important interoceanic passages.
-This is partly because of the chokepoints they impose on global freight circulation and in part because of the economic activities and resources they grant more efficient access to.
+This is partly because of the chokepoints they create for global freight circulation and partly because of the economic activities and resources they grant more efficient access.
 Their continuous availability for global maritime trade is challenging because the global trade system relies on their use.
-Yet, they have shaped global trade with the ongoing setting of rings of circulation comprised of maritime and land corridors, notably in the northern hemisphere.
+Yet, they have shaped global trade with the ongoing setting up of rings of circulation comprised of maritime and land corridors, notably in the northern hemisphere.

-In addition to the interoceanic canals, “dry canals” have also been constructed or under consideration.
-They are called dry canals because they replicate the role of regular canals, implying that they are relatively short overland corridors of rail, road, and pipeline infrastructures connecting two ports where the cargo is transshipped.
-Several dry canals started as portage routes to be either discontinued as they lost their capability to compete.
-In contrast, others were complemented with a canal, such as for Panama, which offers road, rail, and pipeline complementarity to the canal’s traffic.
+In addition to the interoceanic canals, “dry canals” have been constructed or are under consideration.
+They are called dry canals because they replicate the role of regular canals, implying that they are relatively short overland corridors of rail, road, and pipeline infrastructures connecting two ports where cargo is transshipped.
+Several dry canals started as portage routes and were either discontinued as they lost their capability to compete or, in contrast, complemented by a canal, such as the Panama Canal, which has road, rail, and pipeline complementarity to the canal’s traffic.
 The main disadvantage of dry canals is the load break at both ends, which adds costs and delays, as well as limited economies of scale on the overland route.
-Still, they represent routing options that can incite national imports and exports and the development of logistical activities.
+Still, they represent routing options that can stimulate national imports and exports and the development of logistical activities.
 Such imprint on regional development is much less evident in passages since they are simply transit points.

 2. The Suez Canal

 The Suez Canal was constructed between 1859 and 1869 by French and Egyptian interests, spearheaded by Ferdinand de Lesseps, with a cost of about 100 million dollars.
 The opening of the Suez Canal in 1869 brought forward a new era of European influence in Pacific Asia.
-The journey from Asia to Europe was considerably reduced by saving 6,500 km from the circum African route.
+The journey from Asia to Europe was considerably shortened with a saving of 6,500 km from the circum-African route.
 In 1874, Great Britain bought the shares of the Suez Canal Company and became its sole owner.
-According to the Convention of Constantinople signed in 1888, the canal was to be open to vessels of all nations in time of peace or war.
+According to the Convention of Constantinople, signed in 1888, the canal was to be open to vessels of all nations in times of peace or war.
 However, Great Britain claimed the need to control the area to maintain its maritime power and colonial interests (namely, South Asia).
-In 1936, it acquired the right to maintain defense forces along the Suez Canal, which became of strategic importance during World War II to uphold Asia-Europe supply routes for the Allies.
+In 1936, it acquired the right to maintain defense forces along the Suez Canal, which became strategically important during World War II in upholding Asia-Europe supply routes for the Allies.

 The second half of the 20th century saw renewed geopolitical instability in the region with the end of colonialism and the emergence of Middle Eastern nationalism.
 In 1954, Egypt and Great Britain signed an agreement that superseded the 1936 treaty and provided for the gradual withdrawal of all British troops from the zone.
 All the British troops were gone by June 1956 as Egypt nationalized the canal.
 This triggered issues with Israel, as Israeli ships were not permitted to cross the canal.
 This threat was also extended to France and Britain, the former owners of the canal, because they refused to help finance the Aswan High Dam project, as initially promised.
 Israel, France, and Britain thus invaded Egypt in 1956.
 Egypt responded by sinking ships in the canal, effectively closing it between 1956 and 1957.
 An agreement about the usage of the canal was then reached.

-In mid-2021, the Suez Canal Authority (SCA) announced plans on widening and deepening the Canal.
-An 18.6 mile stretch between the city of Suez, where the canal meets the Red Sea, and the Great Bitter Lake will be widened by 131 feet and deepened from 66 feet to 72 feet.
+In mid-2021, the Suez Canal Authority (SCA) announced plans to widen and deepen the Canal.
+An 18.6-mile stretch between the city of Suez, where the canal meets the Red Sea, and the Great Bitter Lake will be widened by 131 feet (40 meters) and deepened from 66 feet to 72 feet.
 The plan also includes the construction of a 10-kilometer stretch of additional lane linked to the 2015 extension.
-The expansion will take around two years to complete, once funding has been secured.
+The expansion is expected to be completed in 2023.

 The transit rates are established by the Suez Canal Authority (SCA) and are computed to keep the canal transit fees attractive to shippers.
 In the fiscal year 2014, Egypt earned USD 5.3 billion in canal fees, making it the country’s third-largest revenue generator after tourism and remittances from expatriate workers.
 Container ships account for just under half of the Canal’s traffic and a slightly higher percentage of its net tonnage and revenues.
 The average canal transit fee (at 90% vessel utilization) amounts to 102 USD per TEU for a vessel of 1,000 TEU, down to 56 USD per TEU for the largest container vessels.
 The Far East – Europe trade constitutes about 75% of the traffic handled by Suez.
 In recent years, services to the North American East Coast from Asia and transiting through the Suez Canal have increased to account for more than 15% of the traffic it handles.
 The canal area has also become a major transshipment cluster.